Freelancing is a difficult career path where you might not see the stability and opportunities that other careers offer.

 As a freelancer, you'll be making and spending cash on your own time.
 Accounting tools will help keep track of the money coming in and out of your account so that you won't spend too much when it's not necessary or end up without enough to meet those pesky payroll duties.

 These tools are mainly aimed at increasing your efficiency.
-Everything from time-tracking apps to planners, project management tools, visual aids, and cloud storage are readily available to help you stay on top of your work.
+Everything from time tracking and invoicing software to planners, project management tools, visual aids, and cloud storage are readily available to help you stay on top of your work.

 Communication & Collaboration Tools